SapporoAlex/Excel-to-Deepl-Translator/README.md

 # Excel-to-Deepl-Translator
 This for translating Excel files through the Deepl Translator API.
-Because the Deepl API cannot translate Excel files, this program first copies the text from the Excel file to a txt file, then translates through Deepl, and returns the text to a txt file.
+Because the Deepl API cannot translate Excel files, this program first copies the text from the Excel file to a txt file, then translates through Deepl, returns the text to a txt file, then places the English text into the 2nd column in the corresponding row of the Excel file.
+It also adds 'Translated' to the file name.

 ![Process](process.png)